Codeko/git-utils/README.md

 ### diffarchive

 #### Description
 Generates a tar.gz with all changed files between current branch and destination branch.
 Before doing the file it updates all branches from origin.

-Create configure file for Git -> git config - f fileName level1.level2.levelN value Include configure file in local config of Git -> git config include.path filePath(if it is in the file path then filePath=../fileName)
+#### Configure route

+     git config diffarchive.route [route]

 #### Parameters